WeissCenter/ux-resources/README.md

 ---

-**Disclaimer:** This repository is maintained by the Rhonda Weiss Center for Accessible IDEA Data, a division of the Office of Special Education Programs (OSEP) under the US Department of Education.
-The views expressed here do not necessarily reflect the views of the US Department of Education.
+**Disclaimer:** This repository is maintained by the Rhonda Weiss Center for Accessible IDEA Data, an accessibility center of the Office of Special Education Programs (OSEP) under the US Department of Education.